SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 If you've published a message after creating the queue, some messages would have been accumulated in the queue and they will be displayed in the UI.
 If not, publish a new message, your queue will receive it and it will then be displayed in the UI.

+## Delivery Mode

+In the examples above we've not changed the Delivery Mode.
+Two delivery modes are possible in AEM, Direct and Persistent.
+By default, the delivery mode will be `Direct` which can have some limitations in terms of message delivery.
+For example, the message doesn't require acknowledgment of receipt by subscribing clients and messages aren't retained for a client when it's not connected to an event broker.
+This means that we can end up losing messages and in some scenarios, this is perfectly fine and acceptable but that might not be the case always.
+Fortunately, we are also able to change the delivery mode to `Persistent` which ensures that messages are retained in the event broker until they are acknowledged by the consumer.
+It keeps a copy of the message until successful delivery to all clients and downstream event brokers has been verified.
+This will be a more reliable way to ensure that messages are not lost.

 🧭 Take some time to explore further what we've learned in this exercise.
 Some ideas:
 - Publishing:
   - Try publishing some additional messages on the topic and see how they are received in the subscriber section.